codersforcauses/starick/README.md

 # Starick

->Starick is a charity supporting women and children escaping domestic and family violence.
+> Starick is a charity supporting women and children escaping domestic and family violence.
 We work predominantly in Perth's south-eastern metropolitan region.
 Our vision is to build futures free from violence for the women and children who use our service and for the community as a whole.

-A progressive web app aiming to raise funds and awareness for Starick.
+A desktop and mobile website aiming to raise funds and awareness for Starick.

 ## Stack

-* Typescript
+- Typescript
-* Next.JS for frontend + backend
+- Next.JS for frontend + backend
-* Mocha + Chai for testing
+- Mocha + Chai for testing
-* TailwindCSS for styling
+- TailwindCSS for styling
-* ESLint + Prettier for linting
+- ESLint + Prettier for linting

 ## Getting Started